MohamedAziz-Khezami/Dream_Land/README.md

 # 🌍Dream Land

 This project aims to predict the GDP of a fictional country with certain resources and values and see what are the most correlated variables with the wealth of a country.
-The project took into used the following parameters to predict the GDP:
+The project uses the following parameters to predict the GDP:
 - Foreign direct investment (FDI)
 - Inflation
 - Literacy rate